course-details-portlet

 Knowledge

-• communicate their knowledge orally and in writing, using the appropriate terminology.
+• the ability to communicate their knowledge orally and in writing, using the appropriate terminology

 Læringsformer og aktiviteter

-Throughout the course, students work on a individual research paper, the purpose of which is to enhance students' ability to apply knowledge and tools to real-world challenges and to communicate their knowledge in a clear and professional manner.
+Lectures, group discussions and presentations.
+Throughout the course, students work on an individual research paper, the purpose of which is to enhance students' ability to apply knowledge and tools to real-world challenges and to communicate their knowledge in a clear and professional manner.
 In addition, the semester assignment will take the form of a position paper (in groups of 2).
 It is expected that the semester assignment and the examination (the research paper) must be completed in English.
 Exceptions must be clarified with the course coordinator.

 Obligatoriske aktiviteter